FredKSchott/snowpack/www/guides/react.md

 mv index.css public/index.css
 ```

-Once your new structure is in place, you need to tell Snowpack about it.
+Once your new project structure is in place, you need to tell Snowpack about it.
 Every Snowpack project comes with a `snowpack.config.js` file for any configuration that you might need.
-Right now, you should see a mostly-empty, bare-bones config file.
+Right now, you should see a mostly empty, bare-bones configuration file.
 Add this to the empty `mount` object:

 ```diff
   mount: {